asche1/PyCrystalField/README.md

 Please cite   A. Scheie, "PyCrystalField" https://github.com/asche1/PyCrystalField (2018).

 ## For documentation, see [here](https://github.com/asche1/PyCrystalField/wiki)

+### Update (Oct.
+15, 2020) to version 2.2

+Added tables of radial integrals and spin orbit coupling constants for 3d and 4d transition ions.

+Modified importCIF so that it will work for 3d transition ions, adding example (NCNF.py) showing how to do this.

 ### Update (Mar.
 13, 2020) to version 2.1